This Website

 This Haig toy Cap Gun is basically a full sized Peacemaker.

-Photos by Judy Sinkular of I Sell Neat Stuff, one of our advertisers.
+Photos by Judy Sinkular of I Sell Neat Stuff.

 Johnny Eagle Red River by Topper